ctrueden/equilibrium/_pages/events/case-12e10.md

 The agents discuss this idea, but Sartus suggests to be very careful what they say to him.

-> Michael [about people's consternation over the doppelganger]: "How is this any different than the dragon that winked in and out of existence!
+{% include quote text="How is this any different than the dragon that winked in and out of existence!
 Or the hive of bees that was a person!
 Or the six-foot shrikes!
 Oh, *this* is the line!
-Your weird-shit-o-meter is not calibrated the way mine is, that's all!"
+Your weird-shit-o-meter is not calibrated the way mine is, that's all!" source="Michael [about people's consternation over the doppelganger]" %}

 Cal: "If you guys don't want to go there, we should at least warn him."